telerik/xaml-docs/controls/radchart/how-to/howto-control-the-series_items-overlapping-via-zIndex-property.md

 Selection of Bubble Items is achieved via [Interactivity Effects](http://www.telerik.com/help/silverlight/radchart-features-interactivity-effects.html) feature of the RadChart.

-4. In the MainPage.xaml.cs subscribe to __SelectionChanged__ event of the ChartArea and make sure there is only one Bubble Item Selected.
-Set the __Canvas.ZIndex__property of the selected Bubble to 2000 and make it 0 for all others:
+##### 4. In the MainPage.xaml.cs subscribe to __SelectionChanged__ event of the ChartArea and make sure there is only one Bubble Item Selected.
+Set the __Canvas.ZIndex__ property of the selected Bubble to 2000 and make it 0 for all others:

 #### __C#__